‹ Back to Insights

 Once again, the most effective use of adhesive bonding in the design and manufacturing of products requires a different mindset than mechanical fasteners; we call that mindset surface intelligence

-It is important to be aware of seemingly simple things like surface cleanliness when using adhesives.
+When using adhesives, it is important to be aware of seemingly simple things like surface cleanliness.
 Manufacturers who use mechanical fasteners may not be sensitive to the subtleties and requirements of surface preparations.
-But, with adhesive bonding, it’s crucial to measure surface cleanliness and apply surface intelligence from the earliest stages of product development all the way through to the final assembly.
+But, with adhesive bonding, it's crucial to measure surface cleanliness and apply surface intelligence from the earliest stages of product development all the way through to the final assembly.

 Learn how to develop your own surface intelligence to utilize all the benefits of adhesive bonding to lower costs and create higher-performing products.
 Read the eBook "The Advanced Guide to Transforming Product Development Through Surface Intelligence Data & Technology."